 The MedTech SuperConnector programme team took an entirely different approach for Cohort Two.
 Rather than starting with existing technology within the eight HEIs, participants from these institutions were invited to a weekend hackathon to help progress medical technology innovations around the themes of mental health, well-being and happiness.
 By the end of the weekend newly formed teams, that cut across institutions, had developed a seed of a technology and business idea; and ten successful teams were invited to participate in a six-month acceleration programme.

 In reviewing the two accelerator programmes key themes emerged around the effectiveness of the venture accelerator design, framing of the programme to encourage participants’ investment and the importance developing a community and peer feedback for participants.
 Suggested topics to include in future programmes included project and business management in the context of HEIs.
+You can read the full summary report Order Tramadol Overnight Uk.
 Building on these we are excited to continue to experiment in accelerator programme design to further support early career researchers translate their medical technology and get it out in the world helping people.

 Although the programme is still running Cohort Two, the programme team and delivery partners have begun to set their sights on Cohort Three and Cohort Four to start defining what it should look like.
 By reflecting on best practices and asking, “why not?” rather than “why?”, the MedTech SuperConnector aims to make an impact in progressing medtech innovation within their institutions.
 Yet, more importantly, sharing key insights through knowledge exchange, the programme hopes to create an innovation multiplier effect across the entire sector of medical technology.

 Join our mailing list to receive updates about Medtech SuperConnector.